 Managing Drug Side Effects

 The most common side effects of current HCV therapies include fatigue, headache, nausea (sick to the stomach), dry skin, anxiety, and rash.
-In the clinical trials of Harvoni and Viekira Pak the side effects were generally mild to moderate.

 Some physical symptoms may be reduced with low doses of ibuprofen or acetaminophen (Tylenol).
 Be cautious, however, since high doses of acetaminophen can be toxic to the liver.
 Never mix acetaminophen or any medication with alcohol.